List of Desperate Housewives characters: Felicia Tilman

 Felicia returns in the seventh season premiere episode.
 It emerges that Felicia has been pulled over for speeding and was arrested for having no identification, prompting Paul to be freed.
 Felicia is sent to prison for eighteen months.
-In episode "A Humiliating Business", it is revealed that Paul's new wife Beth Young is actually Felicia's daughter, when Beth visits her in prison, and that all this time Felicia has been using her daughter in order to gain proof that Paul did, in fact, murder Martha.
-However, not only Beth fails to gain any evidence, but is eventually discovered by Paul and thus he kicks her out of his house, so Felicia dismisses her as useless.
-After Beth shoots and kills herself, Felicia is told that because of her personal tragedy, the parole board has granted her a release.
-She tells Paul that, since the war between them has claimed her daughter's life, it is time for both of them to put the fight behind them.
-However, she returns to Wisteria Lane still determined to get back at Paul.
-Felicia first begins to poison Paul's food by sabotaging meals that Susan has been cooking for him, so Paul suspects that Susan is trying to kill him and has her arrested, but the police suspect that Felicia was the culprit afterall.
+In episode "A Humiliating Business", it is revealed that Paul's new wife Beth Young is actually Felicia's daughter, using her in order to gain proof that Paul murdered Martha.
+When Beth fails, Felicia berates her and dismisses her as useless.

+Felicia is allowed a compassionate release after Beth kills herself.
+She returns to Wisteria Lane, still determined to get back at Paul.
+Felicia begins to poison Paul's food by sabotaging meals that Susan has been cooking for him, but the police suspect that Felicia was the culprit.
 After Paul is convinced of Susan's innocence, he decides to move out of the lane.
 However, as he is about to leave, he is knocked unconscious by Felicia, only to awaken bound to a chair and hooked to an antifreeze drip which slowly weakens and poisons him.
 Susan comes by the house in time to save Paul, but in turn gets attacked by Felicia herself.
-Paul breaks free, quickly pushes Felicia off Susan and into the wall, where he begins to strangle her; a scene eerily similar to Martha's death.
-However, Susan manages to convince Paul that he is not a killer and Paul finally lets Felicia go.
+Paul breaks free and attacks Felicia, beginning to strangle her.
+However, Susan manages to convince Paul that he is not a killer, and Paul finally lets Felicia go.
 Felicia then escapes the house with her daughter's ashes avoiding capture from the police.
-While driving down the highway the next morning, Beth's ashes spill and Felicia is killed after her car drove head-on with a semi-truck.
+While driving down the highway the next morning, Beth's ashes spill, and Felicia is killed after her car drives head-on with a semi-truck.